Gravel Driveway Guide

 If you are considering getting a gravel driveway installed, then you may be wondering how much you can expect the job to cost.

-The average cost of your gravel driveway will depend on several factors, including the size of your driveway, the type of gravel used, and your location in the UK.
+The cost of a gravel driveway will depend on several factors, including the size of your driveway, the type of gravel used, and your location in the UK.
 Those based in the London area can expect to pay more for their gravel driveway installation than those based in the North or other parts of the UK.

 How to Install a Gravel Driveway

-A gravel driveway is one of the simplest driveway types to install.
-Below is a step-by-step guide on how to build a gravel driveway:
+Below is a step-by-step guide on how to install a gravel driveway:

-- Before laying your driveway, you will need to prepare the area.
+• Prepare the Area — Before laying your driveway, you will need to prepare the area.
 This may involve removing your old driveway or removing turf, debris, or topsoil.

-- Ensure that the area is completely compacted.
+• Compact the Area — Ensure that the area is completely compacted.

-- It is recommended that you install an aggregate underneath your gravel layer to ensure that the area remains stable and doesn’t sink when used.
+• Install the Sub-Base — It is recommended that you install an aggregate underneath your gravel layer to ensure that the area remains stable and doesn't sink when used.
 This will act as your sub-base.
 Make sure this is compacted as much as possible.

-- Next, add a weed prevention membrane layer over the top of the sub-base.
+• Add Weed Membrane — Next, add a weed prevention membrane layer over the top of the sub-base.

-- Finally, shovel your chosen gravel onto the weed membrane.
+• Apply the Gravel — Finally, shovel your chosen gravel onto the weed membrane.
 Make sure the gravel layer is at least 50mm thick and evenly spread.
 It helps if you use a rake to spread the gravel out evenly.

 How Long Does It Take to Install Gravel on a Driveway?